 The Public Transportation Agency Safety Plan (PTASP) final rule (49 C.F.R.
-Part 673) requires the City of Albuquerque, as a recipient of FTA grant funds, to develop a safety plan that include the processes and procedures necessary for implementing Safety Management Systems (SMS).
-The final rule, effective July 19, 2019, requires each transit operator to certify that it has a safety plan meeting the requirements of the rule by July 20, 2020.
-The Transit Department has created this plan using the template provided by FTA and has incorporated all required plan elements.
-The FTA requires City Council approval of the PTASP as part of plan certification process.
-If the Council does not approve the plan, FTA will not provide grant funding to the City.
+Part 673) requires the City of Albuquerque, as a recipient of FTA grant funds, to conduct annual reviews of its required safety plan and make updates as needed.
+Any changes to the plan must be approved by the City Council as part of the Department's plan certification process.
+If the Department fails to follow the regulations by conducting annual reviews, making needed updates, and getting Council approval, FTA will not provide grant funding to the City.